St. Louis Divorce Lawyer

 - Post-judgment actions

-Our practiced attorney can advise you and look out for your best interests in the division of property and assets, spousal support, child support, and custody of minor children.
+Our practiced family attorney can advise you and look out for your best interests in the division of property and assets, spousal support, child support, and custody of minor children.

 Divorce costs fluctuate depending on the complexity of the case and whether it’s contested.
 Still, there are some standard fees that you and your soon-to-be-ex-spouse can anticipate.
 Missouri divorces will incur costs including: